jacobm001/blog_posts/2016-03-20_tmux_series_1.md

 # Tmux 101: Installing from Source

+Tmux is a "terminal multiplexer".
+In short, it allows you to have multiple "windows" in the same terminal.
+If desired, the windows can then be split into "panels" that allow you to have mutliple terminal inputs visible at the same time.
 In last week's post, I mentioned that we'd be starting a series on [Tmux](https://tmux.github.io/).
-I've already mentioned installing software using the package manager (`sudo apt-get install tmux`), but this article is going to go over how to install it from the source.
+I've already discussed installing software using the package manager (`sudo apt-get install tmux`), but this article is going to explain how to install it from the source.

-## What is Tmux?

-Tmux is a "terminal multiplexer".
-In short, it allows you to have multiple "windows" in the same terminal; if desired, the windows can then be split into "panels" that allow you to have mutliple terminal inputs visible at the same time.

 ## Why install from the source?
 Isn't the Repo good enough?